eralston/AdminLteMvc/README.md

 - A few new CSHTML files in "View/Shared"
 - A new example controller in "Controller" named "AdminLteController"

-The controller contains example pages that utilize the AdminLte components in the package, proviing an example implementations.
+The controller contains example pages that utilize the AdminLte components in the package, providing an example implementation to start your project.
+There are many "TODO" comments in the project to help prompt you on how to proceed, such as the suggestion that you might want to modify ViewStart.cshtml to use the _AdminLteLauout.cshtml view instead of your current setting.
+Once you're off and running, you likely want to delete the AdminLteController class and its supporting views.

 License
 ---------------------